gonzaarcr/Fildem/README.md

 ![Fildem](https://user-images.githubusercontent.com/19943481/95288612-1d272a80-083f-11eb-9400-be88f61e054d.png)

 This project is a fork of gnomehud with the adition of a global menu bar.
 It’s consist of a Gnome Shell extension and a external program, you must install both for the application to work.
 The extension is in [Gnome extensions website](https://extensions.gnome.org/extension/4114/fildem-global-menu/), and the app has a .deb package for Ubuntu, but it also works on Arch (if you download the repo, make sure to download the latest tag! master may be unstable).
-Once installed, you have to run `fildem` from the command line if you installed the deb package, or execute `python3 run.py` if you downloaded the repo.
-If you are on Wayland, I recommend using `export GTK_BACKEND=x11` before executing, although it doesn’t work really well yet.
+Once installed, you have to run `fildem` from the command line if you installed the deb package, or execute `python3 -c "from fildem import run; run.main()"` if you downloaded the repo.

 You can also bring a HUD menu with Alt + Space.